marlopenaga/Active-Directory-Home-Lab-2024/README.md

 ![setup our scope for the internal network](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/1e3874e3-df3a-4f10-bd4f-bcefa0937cf9)

-6. Referencing our network diagram we are going to input the same
+6. Referencing our network diagram, we are going to input the same
 - **Start IP address: 172.16.0.100**
 - **End IP Address: 172.16.0.200**
 - DHCP Settings